cicciotazza/Pokemon-02/README.md

 Task03
 *compare pokemoonList*
 *write name(height: x)*
-*write the tallest: Wow tha'ts big*
+*write the tallest: Wow that's big*
 *style a bit with CSS*
 *make it usable on Mobile*
 [x]